 This approach was first taken up by Shiffman and Zelditch in \cite{shiffman1999distribution}.
 They proved almost sure convergence results for particular types of measures $\tau$, in the case where the coefficients $\xi_j$ are i.i.d.\ complex Gaussian random variables.
 Other investigations in this direction have been conducted in \cite{bloom2018universality, bloom2006zeros, bloom2015random, bayraktar2017global, bayraktar2013equidistribution, kabluchko2014asymptotic, pritsker2017equidistribution, bloom2018note, pritsker2018zero}.
 In this paper, we continue this line of research.
 Our primary concern is to find the weakest possible conditions on the coefficients $\xi_j$ so that the sequence $\mu_{G_n}$ converges weakly almost surely to the equilibrium measure of $K = \supp(\tau)$, which we denote by $\mu_K$.

-In particular, we generalize the Ibragimov-Zaporozhets necessity and sufficiency theorem about the Kac ensemble to a wide class of i.i.d.\ sums of asymptotically minimal polynomials.
+In particular, we generalize the Ibragimov-Zaporozhets necessity and sufficiency theorem about the Kac ensemble to a wide class of random sums of asymptotically minimal polynomials with i.i.d.\ weights.
 The asymptotic minimality condition that we use is needed to ensure that the underlying sequence of polynomials is linked in some way to the equilibrium measure of $K$, see the discussion after Definition \ref{D:asym-ext}.
-This class includes i.i.d.\ sums of orthonormal polynomials whenever the background measure $\tau$ satisfies a weak density condition (regularity) on its support.
+This class includes random sums of orthonormal polynomials with i.i.d.\ weights where the background measure $\tau$ satisfies a weak density condition (regularity) on its support.
 We also analyze when the sequence $\mu_{G_n}$ converges weakly in probability, and prove necessity-sufficiency statements in that case.

 The specific problem of finding weak convergence conditions for the zeros of random sums of orthonormal or asymptically minimal polynomials has been tackled previously by various authors.
 The following papers are those with results most directly related to our work.